 BHCCC’s Pantry Program is designed to meet the needs of our families by providing culturally appropriate and nutritionally-balanced food.
 Every Tuesday, BHCCC is able to distribute grocery packages to needy families.
 Our Client Choice pantry model provides members of our pantry program with the chance to choose the nutritious foods they need for their families.
 This model empowers clients to be active participants in the distribution process.
 The volunteer-prepared food bags provide each family member with three meals for three days.

-BHCCC’s Soup Kitchen serves lunch on Wednesdays and Thursdays between the hours of 12 p.m. and 2:00 p.m..
+BHCCC’s Soup Kitchen serves lunch on Thursdays between the hours of 12 p.m. and 2:00 p.m..
 All meals are prepared on premises; our staff cook prepares hearty balanced meals with wholesome ingredients so as to not exacerbaste the health challenges prevalent amongst so many of our patrons.
 Beyond providing nutritious food, the program offers participants the option of taking their meals to go or sitting down and eating family-style in a welcoming, safe, friendly atmosphere that offers a retreat from the stresses associated with being homeless or living in poverty.

 Christ Community Action Initiative (CCAI)